rossmarinaro/audio-cpp/readme.md

-Rendering system with audio generation, texturing, and logging.
-May possibly become a game / content creation tool.
+Rendering system with audio generation, graphics and logging.
+This repo will be focusing on sound generation and file system writing.

 UI built with SDL2, Opengl3 and DearIMGUI